CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Lane-Arrows.md

 # Lane Arrows

-> Verified: December 2021 - TM:PE 11.5.2
+> Verified: December 2021 — TM:PE 11.5.2

 ## Overview

-Lane arrows can be used to organise traffic flow across road junctions and level crossings.
+Lane arrows can be used to organize traffic flow across road junctions and level crossings.

 > Arrows only affect normal road traffic.
-To customise tracked junctions, use [](Lane-Connectors.md) instead.
+To customize tracked junctions, use [](Lane-Connectors.md) instead.

 ## Usage